Double spike Dirichlet priors for structured weighting: Improving Random Forests Predictions

 Figure~\ref{fig:RFoutrmse} shows the out-of-sample root-mean-squared errors of the proposed method and the original random forests method, as well as their differences.
 The results are based on 100 replicates of the above procedure, each time generating a new train-test split.
 We can see that our method outperforms random forests in almost every train-test split, leading to a smaller out-of-sample root-mean-squared error.
-The average out-of-sample root-mean-squared error over 100 replications of our method is 5.867, reducing the original random forest's 6.321 substantially by 7.18\%.
+The average out-of-sample root-mean-squared error over 100 replications of our method is 5.870, reducing the original random forests' 6.332 substantially by 7.30\%.
+For the full Bayesian version of our method, the improvement becomes 5.37\%, reducing the error from 6.332 to 5.992.

 To gain insights on why the proposed method improves random forests, we extract one random forest consisting of 500 trees on one training-test set and calculate the number of trees that actually contribute to the final prediction, that is, the number of trees associated with $\gamma_i=1$, at each iteration after the burn-in period.
 It turns out that in this example, the number of contributing trees ranges from 10 to 18 out of 500 trees.
-In particular, only 18 trees are selected with a frequency higher than 0.2, only 33 trees are selected with a frequency higher than 0.05, and the vast majority of 385 trees are never selected.
-Thus, the proposed method leads to extreme parsimony when applied to random forests in this dataset.
+In particular, only 13 trees are selected with a frequency higher than 0.2, only 29 trees are selected with a frequency higher than 0.05, and the vast majority of 393 trees are never selected.
+Thus, the proposed method leads to extreme parsimony when applied to random forests in this data set.